 Limebike has an adjustable seat, and Vbikes have tires that can’t go flat.
 Spin is orange.
-Ofo is from the UK.
+Ofo is from China.
 But each company is more or less the same idea.
 Get an app, rent a bike for a dollar an hour and leave it wherever you want.
 It is all about being in the right location.

 You might find one in a bush or being hoarded in your neighbor’s garage.
 A funny trick to do is follow someone who has taken the bike to a restaurant or shop.
 When they park the bike outside, rent it for yourself and ride away, leaving them stranded.

 Zagster, whose bicycles can be found alongside the newly completed Mockingbird pedestrian bridge, has gone retro.
 It requires riders to return the bikes to the same docking station where they rented it.
 We shall see how that goes.

 The companies’ similarities don’t just end at the price points.
 It seems that their marketing strategies are about as similar as their business models.

 ofo: “The world’s first and largest station-free bicycle-sharing platform”

 Zagster: “The North American leader in bike sharing”